 - Non-disclosure agreements

 Many business owners find incorporating quite labor intensive.
-There are a large number of forms, paperwork, and research needed to incorporate.
+There are many forms, paperwork, and research needed to incorporate.

 Corporations are Subject to Stringent Compliance Regulations